keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 * The analysis of mutational signatures in the SARS-CoV-2 genome revealed a major branch point in the SARS-CoV-2 phylogeny.
 * Based on our sequence analysis, we conclude that this branching event occurred already in the early stages of the pandemic in January 2020.
 It bases on a mutation in the part of the genome that contains instructions to make the spike on the surface of the virion: the "S" protein.
 * This protein is of crucial importance to us, as it interacts with the human protein called ACE2.
-ACE2 is located on the membrane of the target cells and mediates viral entry into the cell.
-However, it is not clear whether this mutation has an effect on the function of the S protein or on its binding to ACE2.
+ACE2 is located on the membrane of target cells and mediates viral entry into the cell.
+However, it is not yet clear whether this mutation has an effect on the function of the S protein or on its binding to ACE2.
 * Based on its position within the region coding for the S protein, this mutation is called S D614G.
 (We might completely exclude its name!)